xiechengmude/xDAN-DeepAgent-Project/README.md

 <img src="deep_agents.png" alt="deep agent" width="600"/>

 `deepagents` is a Python package that implements these in a general purpose way so that you can easily create a Deep Agent for your application.
+For a full overview and quickstart of `deepagents`, the best resource is our [docs](https://docs.langchain.com/oss/python/deepagents/overview).

 **Acknowledgements: This project was primarily inspired by Claude Code, and initially was largely an attempt to see what made Claude Code general purpose, and make it even more so.**